UKLLC/Guidebook/ukllc_book/docs/intro.md

 We invite researchers to work **collaboratively** on UK LLC Guidebook to build content and maximise use - see instructions below.

-Please visit **Explore**, UK LLC's metadata catalogue (to be launched August 2024), to discover the breadth of data held in the UK LLC TRE.
+Please visit [**UK LLC Explore**](https://explore.ukllc.ac.uk/), UK LLC's metadata catalogue to discover the breadth of data held in the UK LLC TRE.

 # Contribute to UK LLC Guidebook
 We welcome all contributions to UK LLC Guidebook.